MSc Advanced Engineering Materials / Course details

 On successful completion of the MSc in Advanced Engineering Materials, students will have:

-- Acquired a detailed knowledge of state-of-the-art materials systems
+- Detailed knowledge of state-of-the-art materials systems

 Teaching and learning